andytudhope/conditional-token-docs/source/conditional-tokens/split-merge-redeem.md

 # Split, Merge, and Redeem Positions

 It should be clear from the previous section that, by constructing conditions and outcome collections clearly, we can define _positions_ in prediction markets.
-These nested and interconnected positions are what we are talking about when we say that every one of the millions of future tokens ought to have a market associated with it that can genuinely survive due to its access to a global liquidity pool.
+Because positions can be split or merged an almost arbitrary amount of times, it means that niche markets (or markets backed by less stable collateral) can still flourish by virtue of their access to global liquidity across all markets.
+Think about it like this: right now, you have to use your financial insitution as market maker when investing or trading your own money, and your stockbroker in order to trade equities and/or securities, and many other intermediaries in order to access other, more esoteric financial **positions**.
+You would also have to go to another entirely different market if you have a strong opinion on who will win the next election, which you feel is valuable to others given your access to information.

+However, because ERC-1155 tokens give us an inherent ability to split and merge to deeper or shallower positions, making our predictions conditional upon as many different markets as we like; it means that what used to be entirely disparate markets are brought much closer together.
+Conditions connect markets, making digital trading and investment, securities exchanges, and election prediction possible, even for the long tail of markets and currencies.
+As the diagram below shows, entirely different markets can grow from the **same pool of collateral**, to the extent that the positions market participants take (i.e. the links in the graph) are conditional upon the results of other markets.

 ![DAG](../img/all-positions-from-two-conditions.png)